-- Government officials through management letters setting out its conclusions, findings, and recommendations for improvement - The Legislative Assembly and the public in its public reports to the Assembly.
-These reports summarize the results of its work at government agencies, and related recommendations to encourage improvements in the delivery of government programs and services.
+- Government officials through management letters setting out its conclusions, findings, and recommendations for improvement. - The Legislative Assembly and the public through its public reports tabled in the Assembly.
+These reports summarize the results of its work at government agencies including recommendations to encourage improvements in the delivery of government programs and services.

-2020 Operating Results by Strategic Goal
+2021 Operating Results by Strategic Goal